hoijui/oho/README.txt

 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/Poem) and place the file(s) in a directory called Poem in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'Poem' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	24-Renameuser
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/Renameuser) and place the file(s) in a directory called Renameuser in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'Renameuser' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	25-ReplaceText
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/ReplaceText) and place the file(s) in a directory called ReplaceText in your extensions/ folder.